 Globalise– This course was designed by Simon Bond and is two hours long.
 He teaches you everything from the basics, tricks, and how to use props in your photo.

-PhotographyCourse.net: This is an online Facebook community is full of photographers coming from different backgrounds aiming to share fresh methods, styles, experiences, and wisdom.
-Here you can share photos, tips, and meet other photographers from around the world
+PhotographyCourse.net: This is an online community full of photographers coming from different backgrounds aiming to share fresh methods, styles, experiences, and wisdom.
+Here you can share photos, tips, and meet other photographers from around the world.

 YouTube: If you are a visual learner, YouTube is the place for you.
 There are tons of videos from people showing you the latest tips and exactly how to create them by video.
 Also, if you are struggling with which ball to buy, YouTube is full of video reviews as well.
 Simply type the brand you are considering and learn what others are saying.